F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 ## Security

-This Cloud Formation template downloads helper code to configure the BIG-IP system:
+This CloudFormation template downloads helper code to configure the BIG-IP system:

-- f5-bigip-runtime-init.gz.run: The self-extracting installer for the F5 BIG-IP Runtime Init RPM can be verified against a SHA256 checksum provided as a release asset on the F5 BIG-IP Runtime Init public Github repository, for example: https://github.com/F5Networks/f5-bigip-runtime-init/releases/download/1.2.0/f5-bigip-runtime-init-1.2.0-1.gz.run.sha256.
+- f5-bigip-runtime-init.gz.run: The self-extracting installer for the F5 BIG-IP Runtime Init RPM can be verified against a SHA256 checksum provided as a release asset on the F5 BIG-IP Runtime Init public GitHub repository, for example: https://github.com/F5Networks/f5-bigip-runtime-init/releases/download/1.2.1/f5-bigip-runtime-init-1.2.1-1.gz.run.sha256.
 - F5 BIG-IP Runtime Init: The self-extracting installer script extracts, verifies, and installs the F5 BIG-IP Runtime Init RPM package.
 Package files are signed by F5 and automatically verified using GPG.
 - F5 Automation Toolchain components: F5 BIG-IP Runtime Init downloads, installs, and configures the F5 Automation Toolchain components.
 Although it is optional, F5 recommends adding the extensionHash field to each extension install operation in the configuration file.
 The presence of this field triggers verification of the downloaded component package checksum against the provided value.
-The checksum values are published as release assets on each extension's public Github repository, for example: https://github.com/F5Networks/f5-appsvcs-extension/releases/download/v3.26.0/f5-appsvcs-3.26.0-5.noarch.rpm.sha256
+The checksum values are published as release assets on each extension's public GitHub repository, for example: https://github.com/F5Networks/f5-appsvcs-extension/releases/download/v3.26.0/f5-appsvcs-3.26.0-5.noarch.rpm.sha256

 The following configuration file will verify the Declarative Onboarding and Application Services extensions before configuring AS3 from a local file: